Ethical hackers and safeguarding tips for business

 EC Council explained ethical hacking as a bodyguard to computer systems.
 Ethical hackers are people that adhere to ethical principles to protect both systems and information from unethical hackers.
-Numerous organisations have faced cyber-attacks in recent years, which has led to the growing need of having professional ethical hackers capable of safeguarding their networks.
+Numerous organizations have faced cyber attacks in recent years, which has led to the growing need of having professional ethical hackers capable of safeguarding their networks.

 Banks are key targets, which means that they will always be cyber threats.
-A significant portion of the $25bn spent by banks worldwide every year goes towards defending against cyber-attacks.
-Other organisations, large, medium, or small besides banks also face cyber-attacks constantly.
+A significant portion of the $25 billion spent by banks worldwide every year goes towards defending against cyber-attacks.
+Other organizations, large, medium, or small besides banks also face cyber attacks constantly.
 Last, year, Adobe Systems faced a data hack affecting 2.9 million customers.
 Security is now a mainstream requirement in the world of today.

 One should think like a hacker to stop one, which is what ethical hacking focuses on.
-Ethical hackers also undertake security tasks such as hackers, but for the purpose of protecting an organisation’s networks and computers.
-Ethical hackers are allowed to hack organisations’ networks to perform tests to ensure that they are safe from illegal hacking.
-Ethical hackers play a key role in improving organisations’ security systems.
+Ethical hackers also undertake security tasks such as hackers, but for the purpose of protecting an organization’s networks and computers.
+Ethical hackers are allowed to hack organizations’ networks to perform tests to ensure that they are safe from illegal hacking.
+Ethical hackers play a key role in improving organizations’ security systems.

 The demand of ethical hackers has increased due to the transition to cloud

-The cloud is where the information world is headed where IT outsourcing and Virtualisation are the key trends.
+The Cloud is where the information world is headed where IT outsourcing and Virtualization are the key trends.
 The transition has increased the threat level and thus the demand of ethical hackers.
 Security has always been a key concern since the advent of cloud computing.
-Companies hire ethical hackers to keep enjoying the benefits of virtualisation and cloud without harming the security.
+Companies hire ethical hackers to keep enjoying the benefits of virtualization and cloud without harming the security.